taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Slack_Configuration.md

 Insert the webhook URL from the Slack app; [this Slack guide can be of help](https://api.slack.com/messaging/webhooks).

 * **Channel**
-Select a Slack channel for receiving notifications from Taikun.
+Select a Slack channel for receiving notifications from Taikun CloudWorks.

 * **Type** - **Alert** Receive only alert-type notifications or **General** Receive all notifications.

-Now you will receive notifications in the selected Slack channel from your Taikun Projects!
+Now you will receive notifications in the selected Slack channel from your Taikun CloudWorks Projects!

 ![Slack Channel](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/advanced%20configuration/slack%20configuration/slack-app.png)
 /// caption